 Shamgar did not wait for permission, divine affirmation, or recognition.
 He just did it!
 Are you obsessed with doing something for God tonight?
 Remember, that God really respects people with such obsessions.
 So, just do it!

 We don’t find any reference to the Spirit of God in the story of Shamgar, (barely a story).
 But it’s safe to assume that Shamgar actually killed the Philistines under the influence of the Spirit because it was the way God used the others, (Judges 15:14; Judges 3:10).
-The Spirit of God must have rushed upon him each time he ambushed a patrol of Philistines passes by.
+The Spirit of God must have rushed upon him each time he ambushed a patrol of Philistines passed by.
 We call this the anointing of God.

 Zechariah 4:6 is one of my most favorite bible references.
 It says, “Not by strength, and not by power, but by my Spirit,’ says the LORD.”
 In ministry, obsession is only the start.
 It’s the dream.
 Those dreams cannot become real unless we have the anointing of God.
 Now concerning anointing, there is a very good chance that we can get stranded with our dreams for God because most of us tend to just do nothing and wait for the anointing.

-The truth about anointing is, it kicks in only when we step out of our comfort zone in faith and actually start acting upon our obsessions.
+The truth about anointing is, that it kicks in only when we step out of our comfort zone in faith and actually start acting upon our obsessions.
 If we look at the life of Samson the Spirit of God came upon him only when he wanted to engage the enemy.
 A fine example is found in Judges 15:14 where Samson turned himself over to Philistines because within he was planning to slay them all.
 When Samson was ready, the Spirit of God rushed upon him and Samson struck down a thousand men.